theMyle/goFS/README.md

 Or just download the precompiled binary.

+---

 ## Notes

-- if a file with same name already exists in the destination path, the file will not be moved and will therfore stay there.
+- If a file with same name already exists in the destination path, the file will not be moved and will therfore stay there.
+- This project is for on **learning purposes only**.
+Usable but not recommended when working with important files.